 But regardless of where we are and where we live or which holidays we celebrate, we can all agree that gratitude and appreciation make the world a much better place.

 We have experience how precious this special day represents for them.
 We feel a great connection with the USA.
 We lived in San Diego for four years, and our son lives in America with his American wife.
-Continue reading “The Remarkable Effect of Gratitude and Appreciation”
+Continue reading “The Remarkable Effect of Gratitude during Thanksgiving”

 In Mexico, each town, each region, has its traditions, its uses and customs.
 Dia de Los Muertos (Day of the Dead) is a time of celebration.